ahinz/spammer/README.md

 POST /train/not-spam
 ```

-There is training data https://spamassassin.apache.org/publiccorpus/ in
+There is training data from
-the data folder.
-If you're using vagrant you can load the samples via:
+https://spamassassin.apache.org/publiccorpus/ in the data folder.
+If
+you're using vagrant you can load the samples via:

 ```
 # To clear existing data run: